Data-Driven Prediction and Control of Hammerstein-Wiener Systems with Implicit Gaussian Processes: Implicit Gaussian Process Data-Driven Prediction

 \subsection{Recovering Nonlinearities}

 In addition to output prediction, it could also be of interest to recover the input and output nonlinearities $\psi(\cdot)$ and $\phi(\cdot)$.
-Note that as discussed in Remark~\ref{rm:1}, the nonlinearities can only be determined up to scaling factors.
+The output nonlinearity estimate will also be used in Section~\ref{sec:4} for DDPC design.